mandober/debrief.math/890-calculus/calc.GLOSSARY.md

 Critical points (Critical numbers or values) are points in the graph of a function where the derivative is either zero or undefined.
 Critical points include extrema (minimum and maximum), inflection points, x- and y-intercepts.

 ## Complex Analysis
 Complex Analysis is a part of math dealing with complex numbers and functions of complex variables.
-It is mostly used to emphasize the use of complex numbers as opposed to real numbers.
+It emphasizes its concern with complex numbers as opposed to reals which are the subject of Real Analysis.

 ## Continuous function
 A continuous function is a function without discontinuity in the form of jumps and asymptotes.

+## Constant of integration
+The constant of integration, often denoted by `C`, is a constant term added to an antiderivative of a function `f` to indicate that the indefinite integral of `f(x)` - i.e. the set of all antiderivatives of `f` - on a connected domain, is only defined up to an additive constant.
+This constant expresses an ambiguity inherent in the construction of antiderivatives.

 ## Curve
 A curve is a shape plotted in the 2D Cartesian coordinate plane.
 Broadly, a curve can be any geometric shape, including straight lines.
 In a more narrow sense, curves are generally the graphs of functions or defined by equations, excluding straight lines.